iaintshine/resume/resume.md

 Working closely with Lead Engine Programmer, I take responsibility for high level decisions regarding, low – level technologies, to be used and researched in a modern engine crafted internally at Reality Pump studios.
 Research topics:

 * R&D of a new solutions to n – way threading of game technologies (lock – less subsystem communications, task – stealing job scheduling, property based and observer based distribution changes using distribution controller).
-* Responsible for design and implementation of G2Live system - service abstracting platform specific online social and multiplayer gaming services with backends for Valve's Steamworks, Sony Playstation Network, Xbox Live, Apple's Game Center and internal lightweight dedicated solution called G2Liveμ
+* Responsible for design and implementation of G2Live system - service abstracting platform specific online social and multiplayer gaming services with backends for Valve's Steamworks, Sony Playstation Network, Xbox Live, Apple's Game Center and internal lightweight dedicated solution called G2Liveμ.
+Each of the backend is fully asynchronus and allows to play without internet connection because of the support for local data caching with embedded SQLite.
 * Design and development of new virtual file system allowing great performance, flexibility and rapid prototyping (custom compression algorithm – dictionary based deflate, to allow seeking in compressed file packages, hot – asset reloading, file system queries, flat and recursive directory iterators, URI based path resolver, virtual mount points e.g. network mount point, DVD mount point, etc).